 Nepal has made significant progress in hydroelectricity in the last decade.
-Despite significant progress in hydroelectricity, about 90% of the population is believed to have access to electricity, and only 35% have access to clean fuels for cooking.
-The average energy consumption per GDP and per capita are 0.53 kWh and 1,608 kWh respectively in Nepal which is significantly smaller than the average energy consumption per capita in India (7586 kWh), China (33267 kWh), and the USA (77028 KWh).
-The discrepancy in energy consumption between Nepal, two neighboring countries, and one of the highest energy consuming countries in the world shows that Nepal requires enormous sources of energy to meet the potential future demand of energy consumption (Ritchie & Roser, 2020).
+Despite substantial progress in hydroelectricity, about 90% of the population is believed to have access to electricity, and only 35% have access to clean fuels for cooking.
+The average energy consumption per GDP and capita is 0.53 kWh and 1,608 kWh, respectively, in Nepal, which is significantly smaller than the average energy consumption per capita in India (7586 kWh), China (33267 kWh), and the USA (77028 KWh).
+The discrepancy in energy consumption between Nepal, two neighboring countries, and one of the most energy-consuming countries in the world shows that Nepal requires enormous energy sources to meet the potential future energy consumption demand (Ritchie & Roser, 2020).
 Despite significant progress in hydroelectricity, Nepal is importing electricity from India to meet its winter energy demand.
-The consumption of energy is also expected to increase in the household and industrial sector with the adoption of noble technologies such as electric vehicles and household appliances as well as increase in industrial activities, advancement of artificial intelligence, and use of powerful computers.
-Solar energy is an alternative, sustainable, and renewable energy resource to meet the household scale demand of energy consumption in the hilly regions and industrial scale demand in the Terai regions of Nepal.
+The consumption of energy is also expected to increase in the household and industrial sectors with the adoption of noble technologies such as electric vehicles and household appliances, as well as an increase in industrial activities, advancement of artificial intelligence, and use of powerful computers.
+Solar energy is an alternative, sustainable, and renewable energy resource to meet the household-scale demand for energy consumption in the hilly regions and industrial-scale demand in the Terai regions of Nepal.

 Options available to resolve the issues